HarbourMasters/Shipwright/BUILDING.md

 # If you need to clean the project you can run
 cmake --build build-cmake --target clean

+# If you need to regenerate the asset headers to check them into source
+cmake --build build-cmake --target ExtractAssetsHeaders
 ```

 ### Generating a distributable